 The Contractor shall not take advantage of any apparent error or omission on the plans or specifications.
 In the event the Contractor discovers any apparent error or discrepancy, Contractor shall immediately notify the Owner or the designated representative in writing requesting their written interpretation and decision.

 50-04 List of Special Provisions.
-00 80 00 Supplementary Conditions
+00 80 00 Special Provisions

 50-05 Cooperation of Contractor.
 The Contractor shall be supplied with five hard copies or an electronic PDF of the plans and specifications.
 The Contractor shall have available on the construction site at all times one hardcopy each of the plans and specifications.
 Additional hard copies of plans and specifications may be obtained by the Contractor for the cost of reproduction.